pelzolga123/To-Do-List/README.md

 ## About The Project

-The To-Do application is a project aimed at showcasing our knowlegde of Objects, Factory Functions, and Module Pattern in javascript ES6.
+The To-Do application is a project aimed at showcasing our knowledge of Objects, Factory Functions, and Module Pattern in Javascript ES6.
 These concepts along with the understanding of webpack were heavily relied on while building this application.
 It also shows our understanding of the concepts of Single Responsibility and Tightly Coupled Objects.

 ## Development